 Neurofeedback is also recognized by the American Academy of Pediatrics as a treatment for removing ADD/ADHD symptoms as effectively as medications.

 EEG neurofeedback simply uses specialized electronic equipment to measure the electrical activity of the brain cortex (i.e., electroencephalogram or EEG) from electrodes placed on the scalp and convert this raw data into a display that the therapist and patient can easily understand and reveals moment-to-moment changes in EEG.
 With the proper feedback of moment-to-moment brain wave activity it is possible to learn to alter and control brain electrical activity or brain wave patterns to a significant degree.
+This learning is considered to be a form of "operant conditioning".

 EEG neurofeedback was first used clinically by Dr. Barry Sterman in the early 1970s to successfully treat persons with epilepsy.
-Dr. Sterman discovered that increasing the amount of 14 Hz activity as recorded from over the sensorimotor cortex of the brain had the effect of inhibiting seizure activity.
-In a similar vein, Dr. Joel Lubar in the late 1970s discovered that many persons with attention deficit disorder show too much brain wave activity in the 6-8 Hz range (NOTE: Hz = Hertz = cycles per second or frequency) from the frontal lobes of the brain and EEG neurofeedback could be used to train a shift in brain wave activity to the higher frequencies associated with more focused attention.
+Dr. Sterman discovered that increasing the amount of 14 Hz EEG activity as recorded from over the sensorimotor cortex of the brain had the effect of inhibiting seizure activity.
+In a similar vein, Dr. Joel Lubar in the late 1970s discovered that many children with attention deficit disorder show too much brain wave activity in the 6-8 Hz range (NOTE: Hz = Hertz = cycles per second or frequency) from the frontal lobes of the brain and EEG neurofeedback could be used to train a shift in brain wave activity to the higher frequencies associated with more focused attention.
 Through the 1980s and 1990s, numerous well-designed controlled scientific studies have demonstrated the efficacy of EEG neurofeedback in the treatment of both seizure disorders and attention deficit disorder.

 Treatment with EEG neurofeedback is based on the theory that once individuals understand their brain activity and learn to manipulate their own brain waves, they will be able to continue to do so, long after the therapy has ended.
 Some studies have followed patients for as long as 10 years after being treated with EEG neurofeedback and have shown no significant loss of treatment gains.